THE GAME OF GO

 Made in February 2020.
 This go design incorporates a fascinating 9x9 endgame problem that I found on the social media of BIBA (Blackie's International Baduk Academy), a go school in Seoul.
 The head masters of the school, Diana Koszegi and Seungjun Kim, kindly gave me permission to use their go problem in my art.

-"Tsumego: black to play and live" - The ring tailed lemur walks by unimpressed.
-Above him we see a remarkable life and death problem.
+"Tsumego: black to play and live".
+The ring-tailed lemur walks by unimpressed.
 Made in December 2019.

 Have a look here if you want to know the solution. |